we speak your language!”

 Keep a journal and log exposure to everything by date and time, including (a) what you put in and on your body, (b) stresses, and (c) flare-ups, breakouts, stinging, flushing, and bouts of itching.

-Note: Firm red nodules, sores and scaly growths that develop a crust and/or bleed, but fail to improve, should be evaluated by a dermatologist without delay to rule out pre-cancers and skin cancer.
+Note: Firm red nodules, sores, moles that change, and scaly growths that develop a crust and/or bleed, but fail to improve, should be evaluated by a dermatologist without delay to rule out pre-cancers and skin cancer.

 You Are What You Eat

-Eat omega-rich foods like salmon and other cold water fish, anchovies, sardines, flax seeds, chia seed, walnuts, seafood, fish roe, spinach, and kale.
-Supplement your dietary intake with flax seed oil, enteric-coated fish oil capsules and vitamin E supplements.
+Eat omega-rich foods like salmon and other cold-water fish, anchovies, sardines, flax seeds, chia seeds, walnuts, seafood, fish roe, spinach, and kale.
+Supplement your dietary intake with flaxseed oil, enteric-coated fish oil capsules, and vitamin E supplements.
 Check with your physician if you take other medications.

 Eliminate inflammatory foods if you have an auto-immune condition like eczema, psoriasis, lupus, diabetes, etc.